Kicksecure/security-misc/README.md

 - Obtain more entropy at boot from RAM as the runtime memory allocator is being initialized.

-- Provide option to disable the entire IPv6 stack to reduce attack surface.
+- Provide the option to disable the entire IPv6 stack to reduce attack surface.

 Disallow sensitive kernel information leaks in the console during boot.
 See the `/etc/default/grub.d/41_quiet_boot.cfg` configuration file.